mooogy/lookback/README.md

     // Add datasets like this
     engine.addDataset<"nasdaq_futures.csv">();

-    // Create new backtests like this
+    // Create new backtests for your custom strategies like this engine.createBacktest<"nasdaq_futures.csv">("SMA50", SMA{50});
-    engine.createBacktest<"nasdaq_futures.csv">("SMA50", SMA{50});
     engine.createBacktest<"nasdaq_futures.csv">("SMA100", SMA{100});